-BWE plus BWT is currently a requirement for vessels that discharge ballast water in several jurisdictions.
+Ballast water exchange plus BWT is currently a requirement for vessels that discharge ballast water in several jurisdictions.

 On January 19, 2017, the Oregon Environmental Quality Commission adopted revisions to Oregon ballast water management regulations.
-The new rules became effective March 1, 2017, and include "a requirement that vessels using USCG approved shipboard ballast treatment systems must conduct an oceanic ballast exchange - in addition to meeting federal ballast discharge standards - for ballast tanks that were sourced with water less than or equal to 18 parts per thousand" (Oregon DEQ 2017).
+The new rules became effective March 1, 2017 and include "a requirement that vessels using USCG-approved BWMS must conduct an oceanic ballast exchange - in addition to meeting federal ballast discharge standards - for ballast tanks that were sourced with water less than or equal to 18 parts per thousand" (Oregon DEQ 2017).
 Based on the salinity levels of this Oregon regulation, vessels must exchange ballast water prior to discharge if that water is commonly classified as fresh or brackish.